A: Your veteran may already be included in the Kansas Veterans Virtual Memory Wall. Search our database to verify.

 If your veteran is not included in this list, please use the new Kansas Veterans Virtual Memory Wall submission form.
-Check the box to verify you have searched our old registry.
+Check the box to verify you have searched our database.

-If they are included, please do not submit this online form.
-Send your veteran’s name and ID number to email@example.com and we will help you enhance your WWII veteran’s existing profile!
+If he or she is included, please do not submit this online form.
+If your veteran was submitted to our original WWII registry between 2003-2021, the profile may not be complete.
+Send your veteran’s name to firstname.lastname@example.org and we will help you enhance your WWII veteran’s existing profile!

 A: No!
 We want to honor all types of military service, from all branches, whether in war or peacetime, abroad or at home.